Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Quantifying causal effects for spatio-temporal data

-i.e., $f_{\emph{AVE}(X \to Y)}(x)$ is the expected value of $Y_s^t$ under any intervention that enforces $X_s^t = x$. \end{prop} In many practical applications, we do not have explicit knowledge of, or data from, the interventional distributions $\P_x$.
+\end{defi} Here, the causal effect is an average effect in that it takes the expectation over both the noise variable (as opposed to making counterfactual statements \citep{rubin1974estimating}) and the hidden variables.
+Alternatively, one may define the inferential target in terms of the single realization of $\B{H}$ which manifested itself in the data, see Appendix~\ref{app:steffen}. \footnote{We are grateful to Steffen Lauritzen for emphasizing this viewpoint.} The following proposition justifies $f_{\text{AVE}(X \to Y)}$ as a quantification of the causal influence of $\B{X}$ on $\B{Y}$. \begin{prop}[Causal interpretation] Let $(s,t) \in \R^2 \times \N$ and $x\in \R^d$ be fixed, and consider any intervention on $\B{X}$ such that $X_s^t = x$ holds almost surely in the induced interventional distribution $\P_x$.
+We then have that $ \E_{\P_x} [Y_s^t] = f_{\emph{AVE}(X \to Y)}(x). $ That is, $f_{\emph{AVE}(X \to Y)}(x)$ is the expected value of $Y_s^t$ under any intervention that enforces $X_s^t = x$. \end{prop} In many applications, we do not have explicit knowledge of, or data from, the interventional distributions $\P_x$.
 If we have access to the causal graph, however, we can sometimes compute intervention effects from the observational distribution.
 In the i.i.d.\ setting, depending on which variables are observed, this can be done by covariate adjustment or G-computation \citep{pearl2009causality, rubin1974estimating, shpitser2012validity}, for example.
-The following proposition shows a similar result in the case of a latent spatial confounder model.
-It follows directly from Fubini's theorem. \begin{prop}[Covariate adjustment] Let $f_{Y \vert (X,H)}$ denote the regression function $(x,h) \mapsto \E[Y_s^t \given X_s^t = x, H_s^t = h]$ (by definition of an LSCM, this function is the same for all $s,t$).
-For all $x \in \R^d$, it holds that
+The following proposition shows a similar result in the case of an LSCM.
+It follows directly from Fubini's theorem.